 Because as a mom, there is no such thing as “enough energy” into my day…

-… And because that pile of items in the sink that wasn’t supposed to be packed ended up boxed up somewhere without being labeled too (where my NingXia Nitro energy shots were).
+… And because that pile of items in the sink that wasn't supposed to be packed ended up boxed up somewhere without being labeled too (where my energy shots also were).

 After mixing with some fractionated coconut oil (that I thankfully had the forethought to keep in my diaper bag in my car), I applied to my wrists and the back of my neck.
 I was pleasantly surprised to not need a nap at all during the packing process.